agnilondapakou/open-source-hub/README.md

 ## Features

 - Search for open source projects using various parameters.
-- Filter results by programming language, issue labels, stars, forks, and last updated date.
+- Filter results by programming language, issue labels, stars, forks, and more.
 - Pagination for easy navigation through search results.
 - Caching for improved performance and reduced API calls.
 - Responsive design for optimal viewing on all devices.

 ## Live Demo

-You can access the live version of the application here: [Your Deployed Site Link](#)
+You can access the live version of the application here: [Open Source Hub](https://opensource-hub.netlify.app/)

 ## Getting Started